 I was truly awed the first time I made this recipe, inspired by the amazing folks at Breadtopia.
 The credit for this recipe goes to them, and I hope you’ll enjoy my rendition of it!

 *update 10/29/17: some of you noticed some variations in your experience during the fermenting process, which prompted me to do some further experimentation and research.
 THANK YOU for your comments and questions!

 Because we cannot always control the freshness or treatment of the groats we buy prior to their arrival to our home, they may arrive in various states (this is true of many foods – we’re just not as aware as we don’t cook from scratch always).
 To combat some of the unknowns and also to create the best experience, I have added some additional optional steps around rinsing the groats more during the fermentation process.
 I have made over 20 batches of this bread to date and only once had a slightly ripe smell – which I attributed to lack of freshness of the groats, but of course that’s an unknown.
 Please let me know how the rinsing goes and how your bread turns out! xoxo

 - Measure 2 1/2 cups organic buckwheat groats into a bowl.

 - Add 3 T (tablespoons) lemon juice and stir together.

 - Cover and set on your stovetop for 6-8 hours (sometimes I just leave it overnight).

-- Add 1 1/3 fresh water to the groats once drained, and gently stir to combine.
+- Add 1 1/3 cups fresh water to the groats once drained their final time, and gently stir to combine.

 - Place half the mixture in your food processor and blend until smooth.
 Transfer the batter to a new bowl and repeat with the remaining mixture.
 Transfer the remainder to the bowl so all the batter is in the bowl.
 If you try to add all the groats and water to the food processor at once, it will spill over and make a mess.
 You’ll end up with about 5 cups of batter total.